-We talked to Dr. Mathew Leitch, Professor of wood science.
-He and his associate presented PermaSeal® with a plan to prove PermaSeal® Wood Sealant’s ability to prevent wood rot.
+We, at PermaSeal, like facts.
+To confirm scientifically what we already knew about how effective our wood sealant is, we reached out to Dr. Mathew Leitch, Professor of Wood Science.
+He and his associate presented PermaSeal with a plan to prove PermaSeal Wood Sealant’s ability to prevent wood rot.

 This, below, is the text from email received from Dr. Leitch: